| |

 Bastards which was widely distributed to stir up racial

-hatred against African-Americans; candidate in primary for Michigan
+hatred against African-Americans; candidate for Michigan

 state senate 16th District, 1960.